What Do I Need to Know about Mediation in Orlando Florida?

 Mediation has the following benefits:

-• Saves money
+- Saves money

-• Saves time
+- Saves time

-• It is flexible to your schedule
+- It is flexible to your schedule

-• Less stressful
+- Less stressful

-• You keep the power to make decisions
+- You keep the power to make decisions

-• You decide what you will accept in settlement
+- You decide what you will accept in settlement

-• It can preserve relationships
+- It can preserve relationships

-• It is private and confidential
+- It is private and confidential

-It depends upon who you hire to be your mediator.
-Mediators come from various industries and backgrounds and have different skill levels, education, experience, and expertise.
-In Orlando Florida, mediator fees generally run somewhere between $150 and $400 per hour.
-Although I did have a client who selected a $1000 per hour mediator for his case!
+It depends on who you hire as your mediator.
+Mediators come from various professional backgrounds and have different skills, education, experience, and expertise.
+In Florida, mediator hourly fees are generally between $150 and $500.

 Compared to litigation and the normal back and forth of negotiations over the phone or Email, mediation can save a lot of time and money.

-• Some or all of the issues in a conflict were either completely or partially resolved;
+Some or all of the issues in a conflict were either completely or partially resolved

 Only 5% of civil cases go to trial while 95% of civil cases settle before trial.
 Mediation has a substantial impact on the high percentage of cases settling before trial.